-Currently, the focus of the European Union is to integrate Smart Grid technologies in the whole energy systems to achieve system adequacy, energy efficiencies, low-carbon and sustainable goals and objectives.
+- European Union is focusing on integrating smart grid technologies in energy systems to achieve system adequacy, energy efficiency, low-carbon and sustainability, circular economy and user comfort.

 - Power system’s architecture and its operation is changing due to large share of renewables and distributed energy resources (DERs).

 - More interaction between different energy sectors, new storage possibilities and new loads like electrical vehicles, heat pumps, and electrolysers are expected.

 - Enabling energy flexibility and efficiency for economic savings in integrated energy systems using ICT tools and big data from advanced metering infrastructures.

 - Advanced distributed management systems (ADMS) for smartening active distribution grids are highly essential.